Center for International Studies

 Over the past several years, the Conversation Mentors Program has provided the WESL students with the opportunity to practice their English skills, learn about American culture, share about their own cultures, and get to know people from the WIU community in a pleasant and friendly setting.
 The conversation mentors are volunteers from the WIU and Macomb-area communities who participate in organized small group conversations with the WESL students.
 The conversations are held in WESL speaking classes, and they are coordinated by the respective WESL instructors for those classes.
 Designated cultural topics and/or communicative activities are the focus for each conversation meeting.
 These topics and activities directly support the students’ learning objectives in their WESL courses.

-For the Fall 2013 Semester, the conversations will be held during WESL speaking classes on several Thursdays and Fridays.
+For the spring 2015 Semester, the conversations will be held during WESL speaking classes on several Tuesdays and Thursdays.
 Anyone interested in joining as a conversation mentor, can select from the choices listed below.
-The first conversation sessions start on September 12 (Thurs) and on September 13 (Fri).:
+The first conversation sessions start on February 19 (Thurs) and on February 24 (Tue):